AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/08-scaling.md

 >
 > **k-factors** : You may notice that the "k-factor" is not listed here.
 And that is fine.
 The k-factor, short for **knowledge**-factor,
 > and something that is conventionally representative of the multiplicative scale factor that transforms an inclusive
-> cross section from leading order (LO) to next to leading order (NLO) is something that is typically handled "offline"
+> cross section from leading order (LO) to next to leading order (NLO) is typically handled "offline"
 > in ATLAS and is often-times group specific.
 For the purposes here, we will just be using the cross section that *is*
 > available in AMI.
 However, when you jump into a real analysis, be sure to understand whether the numbers stored in
 > AMI are really the ones you "should" be using or whether you need to use some k-factors.